 Even if you have done child protection training elsewhere, these courses will place your knowledge in the local context and you may bring good practice from elsewhere to share with others.
-See below for the support and training available and the Training Strategy agreed by all agencies at CPC.
+See below for the support and training available and the Training Strategy agreed by all agencies.

 - CPC Induction checklist for staff [pdf, 28.5Kb]

-The compilations attached above draw on a number of sources for which we are grateful, including the NSPCC Library & Information Service's CASPAR Email alerts.
-To sign up to get this info direct, go to www.nspcc.org.uk/Inform/Applications/InformUserProfiles/ClearingHouseProfileLogon.asp.
-Another source of information is With Scotland - http://withscotland.org/
+NSPCC Library & Information Service's CASPAR Email alerts.
+To sign up to get this info direct, go to https://learning.nspcc.org.uk/newsletter/caspar/.

 I have been asked to attend a Child Protection Case Conference.
 What does that involve?

 You should attend if you possibly can.
-Whether or not you can attend you must prepare a report.
+Social Workers will prepare a report that include information from all agencies working with the child and family and professionals will be asked to share information with the social worker for inclusion in the report.
+The information shared still belongs to the agency that shared it and if at all possible staff should ensure that parents attending case conferences should be made aware of what information is being shared.
 Careful consideration will have been given to inviting you, but if you think someone else in your organisation would be better placed to provide information, please discuss this with the conference Chair in good time.

-More detailed information about Child Protection Case Conferences is in Section 10 of the updated August 2015 Shetland inter-agency Child Protection Procedures [pdf, 2734Kb].
+More detailed information about Child Protection Case Conferences is in Section 10 of the updated May 2019 Shetland inter-agency Child Protection Procedures .
 You will find pro-formas for reports in Section 13 - Forms and Leaflets.
 It is important to include the child's own view of their situation as well as your professional view of their best interests.